Mum and siblings of missing Whakatāne man Joseph Webb remain positive

 Police have also urged anyone who walked the Kohi Point track on Tuesday, Wednesday or Thursday, and who may have seen Webb, to get in touch.

-Joseph is described as medium build with short dark hair and a short cut moustache.
+Webb is described as medium build with short dark hair and a short cut moustache.

 He has a ta moko on his left upper arm and was wearing dark-coloured track pants when he was last seen.